perstarkse/nixos-config/README.md

 This repository contains all configuration files for my NixOS system.
 It utilizes the Nix Flakes system to manage and reproduce the configurations across different hosts.

-The system is set up to use x11, i3, qutebrowser amongst other applications.
+The system is set up with x11, i3, qutebrowser, helix, fish amongst other applications.
+Secrets and passwords are managed by 1password and the cli integration.
 It is mostly themed to dracula theme.

 ![Screenshot of my setup](screenshot.png)

 Below is a detailed description of the directory structure and configuration files: